 RND server using its registered

-server_name:user_name) – this is the 'active' User Name that should be used for Role membership, and therefore to determine license distribution.
+Username server_name) – this is the 'active' Name that should be used for Role membership, and therefore to determine license distribution.
 See Automatic User sync functionality below for more information.

 If the Automatic user creation option is unchecked, the server user account (

-Dev5) will not be able to connect to the PLS unless the corresponding
+Trevor) will not be able to connect to the PLS (and therefore available licenses) unless the corresponding

 In addition, Concord Pro's PLS will automatically generate a user account (set to the user's Windows Account Name) when a User connects through the Setup Private License Server feature in Altium design software, rather than signing in to Concord Pro – note that the generated user name is in a different format to that described immediately above.
 See Licensing without Server sign in below.